gvwilson/thirdbit/src/fiction/in-heck/index.md

 He took it,
 marvelling at how natural that felt.
-"Went by Doc Whinny's earlier.
+"Went by Special Leaf's earlier.
-She says Special Leaf'll back on his feet soon."
+Doc Whinny says he'll back on his feet soon."

 Maddy nodded.
 "Hope so.
 He told Mayor Lupus that if he didn't make it, you and me were to get all his books.
-Still can't believe he was an Operator."
+Still can't believe he used to be an Operator."

 Gumption shrugged.
 "Like he says,